-There are several factors that determine the optimal investment selection including age, risk tolerance, income, debt, and short, intermediate, and long term spending needs.
+There are several factors that determine the optimal investment selection including age, risk tolerance, income, debt, and short, intermediate, and long-term spending needs.
 I often focus on creating risk-based investment models ranging from conservative to moderate to aggressive so that each participant can have more customized investments than say, a target date fund which is solely based on age.
 I also explain about the risk of inflation which is an increase in the supply of money that leads to rising prices.
 While many are concerned about market risk (the risk of investments going down in value), it’s also important to be concerned about inflation risk and to make sure you don’t lose purchasing power.
 If inflation is 8% for example, and your investments increase by 7%, then you are losing purchasing power.

 Taking advantage of the tools on the website

 The main tool that participants don’t often utilize is the retirement plan calculator.
 Every provider offers this tool.
-Since Principal is so expensive, then at least participants can try and get the most for their money.
+Since many providers are expensive, then at least participants can try and get the most for their money.
 I am willing to meet with every participant and help them use this tool properly.
 The way it works is that you enter in all of your assets and their values, all of your income sources, your expected retirement age, your expected rate of return, your contribution rate, an assumed inflation rate, and your life expectancy.
 Then the calculator shows you how much money you will have per month to retire on.
 As you adjust this information, you will see how much more or less you will have to retire.
 So this can help you figure out the effect that your contribution rate will have on your retirement.

 Many participants think about debt separately from retirement, but they are definitely related.
 If you have high interest credit card debt, for example, you will definitely want to pay that off before other debt, and once you have contributed up to the level to get the maximum match, then you will want to pay off the credit card debt before contributing any more.
 The reason is that credit card debt is often 15% or more, which is more than you can expect your rate of return on your investments to be (historically the market returns 8 to 10%).
 Granted, the market can return more, but that’s hard to predict.